alexalextran/Advanced-Software-Dev/README.md

 In order to run and test the demo, please install all packages with 'npm i' and run 'npm run dev' after

-## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file

-`OPEN_AI_API_KEY`

 Structure
 |- __tests__
 |----context